dark-ambient/blog/content/notes/Why a manager is responsible for everything?.md

   - management
 draft: false
 ---
 A project manager task is to deliver what the company needs within given time-scope-budget triangle.
 A people manager responsibility is [[content/notes/A sketch on managing people#People Manager's responsibility|here]].
+Often a single person holds both people and project manager roles.

 Great projects are delivered by great teams.
 A great team delivers as a team when everyone delivers.

-The only manager task is to create environment that allows the delivery.
+The ultimate manager task is to create environment that allows the delivery and stakeholders including the direct reports are essential.

-Usually, it's done by the means of proactively managing underperformance, and also being less involved in order to create space for direct reports to grow.
+People manager creates high performant environment by the various means, including  proactively managing underperformance, giving space for growth to high performers  individually and at a team level.

-That includes a range of processes from the inner circle social dynamics to market forces.
+This needs a range of processes from the inner circle social dynamics to market forces environments.

-Therefore, a manager is responsible for each individual delivery as part of other [[Risk management|risks]].
+Therefore, a manager is responsible for each individual delivery as part of a project delivery.

 The reasons of not delivering were mentioned in [[A sketch on managing people#Passive DR|a sketch on managing people]], but how to avoid them?